gizembrasser/russian-troop-scraper/README.md

 cd path/to/program/folder
 ```

-2. Run the program using the following command.
-You will be prompted to provide a range of dates and a name for the CSV file.
+2. To collect data from a range of date use the following command.
+Provide the start date, end date and a name for the CSV, separated by a space.
+For example:

 ```
-python main.py
+python main.py date_range 2024-09-01 2024-09-05 test
 ```

 3. After running the program, the troop data will be written to a CSV file in the `/data` folder.